 Cortes Island is reached by ferry from Vancouver Island and Quadra Island.
-This Island is a wonder to behold with its lagoons, forests, wildlife and of coarse, its sandy white beaches.
+This Island is a wonder to behold with its lagoons, forests, wildlife and of course, its sandy white beaches.

 The island is located at the northern end of the Salish Sea, between Vancouver Island and the B.C. mainland.